What is Hadestown?

 Hadestown is heading out on tour in 2020 to show the world what its like to live down underneath.
 Check the Hadestown Tour page to see what cities near you will be hosting Hadestown.
 We will always have the latest updates on locations, schedules, dates, tickets, and cities for the Hadestown tour.
 They have mentioned some cities and stated that it would be more than 30 cities total.
 Who knows, perhaps Hadestown will even return to London.
 It was already in London and did extremely well there.

-Some of the cities mentioned already include Denver, Houston, Minneapolis, Boston, Los Angeles, and New Orleans.
-Naturally, one would expect other Broadway Across America stops like San Francisco, Seattle, Atlanta, and Dallas to join the mix as well.
+Some of the cities mentioned already include Denver, Houston, Minneapolis, Boston, Los Angeles, Miami, Orlando, San Diego, Tampa Bay, and New Orleans.
+Dallas and Austin are also confirmed now as well.
+Naturally, one would expect other Broadway Across America stops like San Francisco, Seattle, Atlanta, and Houston to join the mix as well.

 Reeve Carney Hadestown